Meet our Faculty

 Clara Johnson

-Clara Johnson is the third grade teacher at John Paul II Preparatory.
+Clara Johnson is the first grade teacher at John Paul II Preparatory.
 She got her bachelor’s at Magdalen College of the Liberal Arts, majoring in philosophy.

 Erin Werner